OsomePteLtd/principles/src/frontend.md

 1. Not needed to move files too often.

-1. It's easy to understand where new file should be located.
+1. It's easy to identify a single place where new file should be located.

 1. It's easy to understand where to look files/functionality up.